near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 implementations.

 ## Motivation
-Currently, NFTs on Near support the field `owner_id`, but lack flexibility for ownership and payout mechanics with more complexity, including but not limited to royalties.
-Financial contracts, such as Marketplaces, Auction-houses, and NFT Loan contracts, would benefit from a standard interface on NFT producer contracts for querying whom to pay out, and how much to pay.
+Currently, NFTs on NEAR support the field `owner_id`, but lack flexibility for ownership and payout mechanics with more complexity, including but not limited to royalties.
+Financial contracts, such as marketplaces, auction houses, and NFT Loan contracts would benefit from a standard interface on NFT producer contracts for querying whom to pay out, and how much to pay.